hguo/ftk/README.md

-# OpenFTK: The Feature Tracking Toolkit
+# OpenFTK: The Feature Tracking Kit

 OpenFTK is a library that provides building blocks for feature tracking for scientific visualization.